 To facilitate access to appropriately qualified medical personnel for study-related medical questions or problems, participants are provided with an Emergency Contact Card (ECC) at the time of informed consent.
-The ECC contains, at a minimum, (a) protocol and study intervention identifiers, (b) participant's study identification number, (c) site emergency phone number active 24 hours/day, 7 days per week, and (d) Pfizer Call Center number.
+The ECC contains, at a minimum, (a) protocol and study intervention identifiers, (b) participant's study identification number, and (c) site emergency phone number active 24 hours/day, 7 days per week.

 The ECC is intended to augment, not replace, the established communication pathways between the investigator, site staff, and study team.
 The ECC is to be used by healthcare professionals not involved in the research study only, as a means of reaching the investigator or site staff related to the care of a participant.
-The Pfizer Call Center number should only be used when the investigator and site staff cannot be reached.
-The Pfizer Call Center number is not intended for use by the participant directly; if a participant calls that number directly, he or she will be directed back to the investigator site